mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

   +});
   ```

-- The components' definitions in the theme were restructure under the `components` key, to allow for easier discoverability of the definitions related to any one component.
+- The components' definitions in the theme were restructured under the `components` key, to allow for easier discoverability of the definitions related to any one component.

   1. `props`